 Arnold Schwarzenegger's fee for reprising his role was $29.25 million, a record at the time.
 His contract was 33 pages long and written by Hollywood super-lawyer Jake Bloom between June 2000 and December 2001.
 It was written into the contract as a "pay or play" fee, meaning he would get paid whether or not the movie was made.
 His "perk package" included a lump sum of $1.5 million for private jets, a fully equipped gym trailer, three-bedroom deluxe suites on location, round-the-clock limousines, and personal bodyguards.
 He also insisted on, and got, 20% of the gross receipts made by the venture from every market in the world-including movie theaters, videos, DVDs, television licensing, in-flight entertainment, game licensing, and so forth-once the movie had reached its cash break-even point.
 Such "contingent compensation" is not unusual in movie contracts, but, in most cases, Hollywood accounting famously uses smoke and mirrors to make sure to define "break-even" in such a way that a movie never reaches it.
 Schwarzenegger also could decide who worked with him.
 The contract "pre-approval" clause gave him choice of not only the director (Jonathan Mostow) and the principal cast, but also his hairdresser (Peter Toothbal), his makeup man (Jeff Dawn), his driver (Howard Valesco), his stand-in (Dieter Rauter), his stunt double (Billy Lucas), the unit publicist (Sheryl Merin), his personal physician (Dr. Graham Waring), and his cook (Steve Hunter).
 The negotiation of this contract did not come cheaply.
 The legal and accounting budget for the movie was $2 million.
 By the time all of Schwarzenegger's demands were met, the budget of the film had risen to $187.3 million, making it the most expensive independently produced movie in history.

-Besides Arnold Schwarzenegger (The Terminator), Earl Boen (Dr. Peter Silberman) is the only other actor to appear in all of the first three "Terminator" films.
+Besides Arnold Schwarzenegger (The Terminator), Earl Boen (Dr. Peter Silberman) is the only other actor to appear in the first three Terminator films.
 This film is also Boen's last screen performance; he has solely done voice-over work since.

 Arnold Schwarzenegger put up $1.4 million of his salary to ensure that a key scene in which a construction crane smashes into a glass building was shot.
 The director Jonathan Mostow, was apparently worried that the film was going to run behind schedule and over budget.